English Language

 Professional Development of Teachers

 Our English Language teachers form an enthusiastic and mission-driven team who strives to help every child meet their potential in literacy standards.
 Through Professional Learning Teams and professional dialogues, the team endeavors to develop a robust school-based curriculum, deepen our teaching practice and innovate pedagogically.
-We are well supported by Master Teacher Mrs Jennifer Lui from the English Language Institute of Singapore.
+We believe strongly that every students’ learning needs should be met.
+To that end, we differentiate our instruction and think sharply about formative assessment to evaluate learning gaps.
+To prepare our students to be future-ready and digitally literate, we incorporate e-pedagogy and EdTech tools to augment our teaching and learning.
+Our teachers are skilled in using SLS, Apple Technology, Google Classroom as well as other tech platforms to enable personalization of learning, support differentiated instruction and engender greater student engagement in our classroom.